Welcome to the new KidsHealth website! See what is new.

 No, palivizumab is not a vaccine.
 It does not stimulate your baby's body to produce its own antibodies when they come into contact with that virus in the future.

-Palivizumab is given as an injection into the muscle in the thigh by a healthcare professional.
+Palivizumab is given as an injection into the muscle in the thigh by a health professional.

-Can my baby have palivizumab at the same time as other immunisations?
+It's fine for pēpi to have palivizumab at the same time as their regular scheduled vaccinations.

-Are there any side effects or complications from the injections?
+Possible side effects or complications from the injections

 The most common reactions are: